 Eligibility is the same as for the subsidized federal Stafford loan, except no demonstration of financial need is required.
 This program is available to students who may not qualify for subsidized federal Stafford loans or only for partial subsidized Stafford loans.

 The interest rate is the same as for the subsidized Stafford loan.
-A loan origination fee and insurance premium equal to 3 percent of the amount of the loan will be deducted from the amount disbursed.
+A loan origination fee and federal default fee equal to 2.5 percent of the amount of the loan will be deducted from the amount disbursed.

 The schedule is the same as for the subsidized federal Stafford loan.
 However, if the student is receiving a partial subsidized federal Stafford loan, the combination of the two loan programs cannot exceed the annual loan limit.
 Independent undergraduate students may borrow an additional $4,000 for the first and second year (less than 60 credits earned), and an additional $5,000 per year in subsequent years.
 The aggregate total is $73,000 for undergraduate and graduate study combined.